May 15, 2008

 New York City and LA

 During the early 2000s, Stacy moved her collections to the United States.
 In New York City, her collections were fixtures during fashion week with the prestigious Manhattan Vintage Clothing Show.
-She also curated numerous vintage lines for Los Angeles exhibits with Caskey & Lees.
+She also curated numerous vintage collections for Los Angeles exhibits with Caskey & Lees.

 Streetwear